anetczuk/cpp-memory-performance/doc/README.md

 ## <a name="devices"></a>Devices under benchmark

+Experiments were executed on following units:
+- *Intel Core i7*
+- virtual machine on *i7*
+- *Raspbery Pi 3*
-Experiments were executed on two machines: *Intel Core i7* and *Raspbery Pi 3*, and for two compilers: gcc and clang.
+and for two compilers: gcc and clang.

 To receive detailed info about CPU run: ```lscpu```